Surrogate modeling for Bayesian optimization beyond a single Gaussian process: Preliminaries

 where the mean and variance are expressed via $\mathbf{k}_{t}(\mathbf{x}) := [\kappa(\mathbf{x}_1, \mathbf{x}) \ldots \kappa(\mathbf{x}_t, \mathbf{x})]^\top$ and $\mathbf{y}_t:=[y_1 \ldots y_t]^\top$ as With the function posterior pdf at hand, one readily selects the next evaluation point $\mathbf{x}_{t+1}$ using TS, where the function maximizer ${\bf x}_*$ in~\eqref{eq:BO} is viewed as random.
 Specifically, TS selects the next query point by sampling from the posterior pdf $p(\mathbf{x}_*|\mathcal{D}_t) =\int p(\mathbf{x}_*|f(\mathbf{x}))p(f(\mathbf{x})|\mathcal{D}_t)d f(\mathbf{x})$.
 Upon approximating this integral using a sample from the function posterior $p(f(\mathbf{x})|\mathcal{D}_t)$, the next query is found as

 This random sampling procedure nicely balances exploration and exploitation.
-Implementation of sampling a function from the GP posterior $p(f(\mathbf{x})|\mathcal{D}_t)$ can be realized by discretizing the input space $\mathcal{X}$~\cite{kandasamy2018parallelised}, leveraging the random feature-based parametric approximant~\cite{rahimi2008random, shahriari2014entropy}, or more recently relying on sparse GP decomposition for efficiency~\cite{wilson2020efficiently}.
+Implementation of sampling a function from the GP posterior $p(f(\mathbf{x})|\mathcal{D}_t)$ can be realized by discretizing the input space $\mathcal{X}$~\cite{kandasamy2018parallelised}, leveraging the RF based parametric approximant~\cite{rahimi2008random, shahriari2014entropy}, or more recently relying on sparse GP decomposition for efficiency~\cite{wilson2020efficiently}.